yagmurkaraman/Data-Manipulation/README.md

 # Data-Manipulation
-This repo contains implementations of data manipulation libraries like NumPy, Pandas...
+This repo contains implementations of data manipulation libraries like NumPy and Pandas.